A note on some example of NSOP1 theories: Generic bilinear form on an NSOP field

-\justify We get in particular that if $T_{K}$ is a theory of fields, the theory $sT_{\infty}^{K}$ is NSOP1 if and only if the theory $T_{K}$ is, and $sT_{\infty}^{K}$ is also always non-simple, as we can construct infinite decreasing sequences of type definable groups of unbounded index using orthogonality.
-We now assume that the theory of the field $T_{K}$ has existence, so we can define $\forkindep^{\infty}$ on arbitrary sets as previously.
-We now show that in this case some properties pass from $\forkindep^{K}$ in $T_{K}$ to $\forkindep^{\infty}$.
+In particular if $T_{K}$ is a theory of fields, the theory $sT_{\infty}^{K}$ is NSOP$_1$ if and only if the theory $T_{K}$ is, and $sT_{\infty}^{K}$ is also always non-simple, as we can construct infinite decreasing sequences of type definable groups of unbounded index using orthogonality.